People Enumerate Their Snooty Revenge Stories

 They took the bait and destroyed his only link to the world – his online social life.
 He basically lost all of his friends and became an outcast.
 I watched them eat their own with a little bit of satisfaction.

 Did the dude deserve it?
 No question.
 The guy was a jerk on a hundred levels.
 Was it my place?
-No. It was an abuse of my power I couldn’t tolerate.
+No. It was a mistreatment of my power I couldn’t tolerate.

 2 points - Liked by jeco, lara, LilacDark and 1 more